Skip to main content

 How do I paint a radiator?

-All of the above tips and advice apply to radiators.
-For example, you can paint the radiator with the same shade of MissPompadour Matt Varnish that you paint the wall behind it.
-This way, it simply disappears into the wall.
-Take a look at our blog on painting radiators.
+All the tips and advice mentioned above apply to radiators too.
+For example, you can paint the radiator with Easy Eggshell! and the wall behind it with wall paint in the same shade.
+This way, it simply blends into the wall.
+Why not take a look at our blog post on painting radiators?

 You need these tools for metal painting